top of page

 But many churches with some digital presence were actually analog.
 Their websites and digital content existed for one purpose: to bring people somewhere else.
 In this way, the websites of the analog church functioned as high-end billboards, directing users to buildings for synchronous gatherings, such as worship and Christian education.
 A church does not become a digital ministry simply by having a website or social media.
 It becomes a digital ministry by gathering around the Word of God in digital spaces.

-As lockdowns have eased, some have assumed that ongoing live streaming represents hybrid ministry.
+Some assume that ongoing live streaming also represents hybrid ministry.
 If a congregation gathers in the pews and on Zoom, for example, then it must be hybrid.

 It's not quite that simple.